-Globalization, also known as globalisation, is the process by which nations becoming increasingly connected between each other.
-This is defined as the increase in interaction and integration between nations people, companies, and governments.
+Globalization is the process where nations become increasingly dependent on each other, generally for goods and services.
+This is seen by an increase in interaction and integration between nations people, companies, and governments.

 In economics, globalization refers to the increase in global trade, the creation of multinational firms, and the advancement of offshoring.
-This has subsequently led nations to become increasingly co-dependent.
-At the same time, it has made economic resources more competitive.
-Consumers are no longer limited to their local store.
-They can get similar goods than span from China to Brazil.
-In turn, this has put increased pressure on small local businesses that rely on local trade.
-International competition is frequently cheaper, and so they lose custom.
+This has led to increasingly co-dependent nations that rely on each other for goods and services.
+At the same time, globalization has made economic resources more competitive.
+Consumers no longer have to rely on their local store for goods.
+They can get similar goods that span from China to Brazil.
+However, this has put pressure on small local businesses that rely on local trade.
+As international competition is frequently cheaper, they end up losing custom to price sensitive consumers.

-- Globalization is the process of increased integration between nations people, businesses, and government.
+- Globalization is the process of integration between nations people, businesses, and government.

 - Key characteristics of globalization include increasing trade, growth of multinational companies, and offshoring.

 Whilst consumers have more choice, so to do businesses.
 As a result of globalization, firms have a large supply of workers, ranging from America to China.
 They don’t have to choose from those in the local vicinity – the world is their market.
 So why would firms choose expensive American labor when they can get it for a fraction of the price in China?
 It is only logical therefore that many jobs have been lost to cheaper regions of the world, which has increased exponentially in recent decades.

 1. Cultural Globalization

 Throughout the years, cultural norms have spread across the world.
 Historically, this was due to colonization of nations and the implementation of the empire’s cultural norms.
 For instance, many nations that were invaded by the Romans were influenced by their culture.
 Roads were built, sewerage systems created, and perhaps more importantly, children were educated.